BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Backstabbers

-**ACTIVE/PASSIVE RULES**
+- **Let's put a maggot hole in your belly** `ACTIVE`

-- **Let's put a maggot hole in your belly** `ACTIVE` - If Grishnakh wins a Duel roll, and there are no other allies involved in the combat (including Supporting models), then he can choose a single 25mm enemy model he was Engaged in Combat with and roll a D6.
+If Grishnakh wins a Duel roll, and there are no other allies involved in the combat (including Supporting models), then he can choose a single 25mm enemy model he was Engaged in Combat with and roll a D6.
 On a 4+, that model is knocked Prone before Strikes are made.

 </div>